Black holes are almost optimal quantum cloners

 Black holes are quantum objects with intriguing characteristics.
 They are formed in the stellar collapse of stars with sufficient mass because such objects become relativistically unstable.
 While classically no signal can emerge from within the event horizon, Hawking showed that in curved-space quantum field theory, black holes must emit thermal radiation with a temperature $T$ that is inversely proportional to the black hole's mass $M$: $T=1/(8\pi M)$, in convenient units~\cite{Hawking1975}.

 But Hawking's calculation also created an apparent paradox.
 Because the eponymous radiation takes its energy from the mass of the black hole, the latter might ultimately evaporate.
-And if the emitted radiation is strictly thermal as the calculation suggests, the initial data about the formation of the black hole would have to be erased with the concomitant evaporation, something the laws of physics simply should not permit.
+And if the emitted radiation is strictly thermal as the calculation suggests, the initial data about the formation of the black hole would have to be erased once the black hole disappears, something the laws of physics simply should not permit~\cite{Witten2012}.
 The same appears to hold true for information directed at the event horizon after the formation of the black hole (this means ``at late times" in the parlance of gravity, because according to stationary observers the black hole only forms for $t\to\infty$).
-If the black hole final state does not depend on whether Shakespeare's or Goethe's works are absorbed by the black hole--given that both {\em \oe uvres} have the same mass--then space time dynamics would appear to be irreversible even if black holes never evaporate at all.
+If the black hole final state does not depend on whether Shakespeare's or Goethe's works are absorbed by the black hole--assuming that both {\em \oe uvres} have the same mass--then space time dynamics would appear to be irreversible and unpredictable even if black holes never evaporate at all.

-Recently, we found that from the point of view of quantum communication theory, black holes are not so special after all~\cite{AdamiVersteeg2005}.
-Rather, they appear to be relatively ordinary noisy quantum communication channels, with a capacity to transmit classical information given by the expression proposed by Holevo~\cite{Holevo1998}, because any matter or radiation absorbed by the black hole must stimulate the emission of {\em exact copies} outside of the event horizon~\cite{BekensteinMeisels1977}.
+Recently, we found that from the point of view of quantum communication theory, black holes are not so special after all~\cite{AdamiVersteeg2014}.
+Rather, they appear to be relatively ordinary noisy quantum communication channels, with a positive capacity to transmit classical information given by the expression proposed by Holevo~\cite{Holevo1998}, because any matter or radiation absorbed by the black hole must stimulate the emission of {\em exact copies} outside of the event horizon~\cite{BekensteinMeisels1977}.
 Because the absorbed particles are quantum states, we may wonder whether stimulated emission at the black hole horizon violates the quantum no-cloning theorem~\cite{Dieks1982,WoottersZurek1982}.
-It does not: the spontaneously emitted Hawking radiation prevents precisely that.
-But we {\em may} ask how well quantum states are copied by black holes, because this will shed light on how black holes treat {\em quantum}--rather than classical--signal states.
+In the following we show that it does not, because the spontaneously emitted Hawking radiation prevents perfect cloning.
+We will ask how well quantum states are copied by black holes, because this will shed light on how black holes treat {\em quantum}--rather than classical--signal states.
 We find that a black hole's cloning fidelity depends on the probability with which quantum states are absorbed by the black hole, $\Gamma_0$, with a cloning fidelity ranging from the classical measurement limit to the universal optimal cloner~\cite{BuzekHillery1996,GisinMassar1997}.